-■ Marriage among people between the ages of 20 and 30 has declined since 1960.
+Marriage among people between the ages of 20 and 30 has declined since 1960.

-People are less likely to get married because of an unplanned pregnancy.
+- More people are going to college, and more women are starting their careers prior to getting married or having children. - People are less likely to get married because of an unplanned pregnancy.

 Certainly, alternative arrangements are on the rise - things like cohabiting, domestic partnerships, group houses, and single parenting.
 Regardless of your situation, whether you are living together now, or planning on living together or getting married in the future, there are financial planning discussions that are important to have before you make any changes to your relationship status or living arrangements.

-Remember, too, that one arrangement often slides into another: nearly two-thirds of marriages occur between people who have already lived together for at least 2 1⁄2 years, and about half of these couples - if they are under the age of 30 - merged their finances before they tied the knot.4
+Remember, too, that one arrangement often slides into another: nearly two-thirds of marriages occur between people who have already lived together for at least 2 1⁄2 years, and about half of these couples - if they are under the age of 30 - merged their finances before they tied the knot.